cpetta/sandpaper/README.md

 Optimize code and save to /dev or /dist (if --production is specified.)

 `--sync`
-Start browser syncronized server, compiles code on change.
+Start browser synchronized server, compiles code on change.

 `--strict`
 Lint codding style in addition to errors.